ateh03/alijamil.com/README.md

 1. Ali Jamil Official Website
-Explore the official website of Ali Jamil, where you can discover his professional journey, interests, aspirations and projects to date.
+Explore the official website of Ali Jamil, where you can discover his resume/CV, projects and creative portfolio to date.

 2. Project Description
 Started in June 2022, alijamil.com has evolved overtime.
 While this is his first website, Ali has carefully taken the time to perfect all aspects of the website and debug any errors that may take away from the overall UI/UX experience.
-First release was in May 2024.
+First release was in May 2023.

 Technologies Used:
 - HTML